kg-construct/rml-star/section/join.md

 If the [logical source](https://rml.io/specs/rml/#logical-source) of triples map in which a [=star map=] occurs and the logical source of star map's [=quoted triples map=] are not identical, then the star map must have at least one [join condition](https://rml.io/specs/rml/#join-condition).

 <pre class="ex-input">
-# contents of logical source :classes
+# contents of logical source ex:ClassesSource
 entity,class
 Alice,Person
 Bobby,Dog
 </pre>

 <pre class="ex-input">
-# contents of logical source :confidences
+# contents of logical source ex:ConfidencesSource
 entity,confidence
 Alice,0.8
 Bobby,0.6